Metropolitan Life Insurance Company Tower: Tower

 The building's tower is located at the northwest corner of the block, at Madison Avenue and 24th Street, with the address 5 Madison Avenue.
 The tower rises 700 ft to its pinnacle.
 It has a footprint measuring 75 ft north-south along Madison Avenue and 85 ft west-east on 24th Street.
 This gives the tower a height-to-width ratio of 8.25:1.
 The Metropolitan Life Tower is modeled after St Mark's Campanile in Venice, Italy.
 The tower is older than its model, since St Mark's Campanile had collapsed in 1902 and was replaced in 1912; it is also more than twice as large as St Mark's Campanile.

 Like the facades of many early skyscrapers, the tower's exterior was divided into three horizontal sections similar to the components of a column—namely a base, shaft, and capital—in both its original and renovated forms.
 These three sections include usable space inside and are collectively 660 ft tall.
 The tower is topped by a 40 ft pyramidal roof, which is slightly set back and contains a cupola and lantern.
 The tower was originally sheathed in Tuckahoe marble, provided by the main contractor, the Hedden Construction Company.
-During the 1964 renovation, plain limestone was used to cover the tower and the east wing, replacing LeBrun's old Renaissance Revival details with a streamlined, modern look.
+During the 1964 renovation, plain limestone was used to cover the tower and the east wing, replacing LeBrun's old Renaissance Revival details with a streamlined, modern look making it somewhat closer in appearance to the east wing at 1 Madison Avenue which is in the Streamline Moderne style and the Metropolitan LIfe North building at 11 Madison Avenue which is in Art Deco style.
 The tower was designed with oversized exterior details to make it seem smaller than it actually was.
 Some 7500 ST of steel were used in the tower's structural frame.
 The footings of the tower are 60 ft deep, supported by twelve columns on the edges and eight columns inside the plot, and anchored to a layer of bedrock between 28 and 46 ft deep.
 The main columns at the tower's corners measure 2 by 2 ft.
 They bear structural loads of up to 10.4 e6lb when wind pressure was taken into account.
 The structural steel frame of the tower, and of its former east wing, is encased in reinforced concrete.
 The marble and brickwork used in the building is anchored to the structural steel frame, while the floors are made of inverted concrete arches.
 As a consequence of all the marble used in the Met Life Tower, it weighed about 38000 ST when first built, or about twice as much as the Singer Tower.